Epioblasma brevidens: Fish host

 The same threats posed to the combshell also affect the fish that act as the hosts during juvenile maturation.
 As host populations decline, it becomes harder for the combshell to reproduce successfully.

 Invasive species

-One of the largest threats to the combshell is the invasive species known as the Zebra mussel (Dreissena polymorpha).
+One of the largest threats to the combshell is the invasive species known as the zebra mussel (Dreissena polymorpha).
 Originally native to the lakes of southern Russia and Ukraine, the Zebra mussel was introduced into the rivers of North America in 1988.
-The Zebra mussel and the Cumberlandian combshell fight for the same resources, which puts additional strain on the already small combshell species.
+The zebra mussel and the Cumberlandian combshell fight for the same resources, which puts additional strain on the already threatened combshell species.